JohnMurray/cpp-vs/readme.md

   + Show the _superiority_ of C++
   + Bash other languages
+  + Be a showcase for clever hacks or terse solutions
-  + Scare people away from the language
+  + Scare people away from the language with hard to read/understand code examples

 ## Contributing